a-littlebit/EffectSharp/EffectSharp.SourceGenerators/README.md

 ## Attributes

 ### `[ReactiveModel]` (class)
 Marks a partial class as a reactive model.
-The generator adds interfaces and generated members to this partial type.
+The generator adds interfaces and generated members to this partial type and an `InitializeReactiveModel()` method to wire up reactive properties, computed values, commands, and watchers.

 ### `[ReactiveField]` (field)
 Generates a reactive property for the field.